damianhakert/damianhakert.github.io/source/_posts/2015-03-19-omnibus-gitlab-openssl-security-release.markdown

 If the OpenSSL version is 1.0.1j or lower you need to update omnibus-gitlab to the latest version.

+After the update is done, make sure that you restart GitLab so all processes can get the new version of openssl.

+You can initiate the restart with `sudo gitlab-ctl restart`.

 # Downloads

 Updated omnibus-gitlab packages for [GitLab Community